shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/basic-setup.md

 version = '4.0.0-dev'
 ```

-> WARNING
-> Check that you're using the correct `monthly-*` tag and `version` otherwise you will get a dependency error.
+> WARNING!
+Check that you're using the correct `monthly-*` tag and `version` otherwise you will get a dependency error.
 Here, we're using the most up-to-date tag as of the writing of this tutorial.

 Now run `cargo +nightly build --release` again to make sure it builds without errors.